MileHacker Logo

 Public Transportation in Peshawar

 The BRT operates daily from early morning (around 6 AM) until late evening (around 10 PM), with increased frequency during peak hours.
-Rickshaws and shared vans operate throughout the day and into the night, though availability may reduce late at night.
+Rickshaws and collective vans operate throughout the day and into the night, though availability may reduce late at night.

 BRT: Zu Peshawar Essentials